GTkernel/edge-benchmark-suite/README.md

 - [Streamer](https://github.gatech.edu/kernel-benchmark-suite/streamer): A framework developed by CMU, used for building pipelines from video processing functional blocks.
 Streamer is designed to work with ML inference process, the analytics part.
 TODO: currently linked to official SAF version, since not sure the legacy version is allowed to share or not.

+- [YOLOv3 Tensorflow](https://github.gatech.edu/kernel-benchmark-suite/yolov3-tf2): YOLOv3 application ported to python TensorFlow2.
+YOLOv3 is for real-time object detection developed by Joseph Redmon, a U of W student.

 ### Industrial Automation

 - [Robotic OS](https://github.gatech.edu/kernel-benchmark-suite/ros): A popular application used in robotic and IoT industry.